-Of course it goes without saying that President Obama is on board for the ban as well.
-As a state senator in Illinois he opposed concealed laws for that state and supported laws making it illegal to use a gun for self defense.
+Of course, it goes without saying that President Obama is on board with the ban as well.
+As a state senator in Illinois, he opposed concealed laws for that state and supported laws making it illegal to use a gun for self-defense.
 And in 2004, when he was running for the office of U.S. Senate, he gave an interview to NPR in which he clearly stated his support for a federal ban on concealed carry laws.

 And even before the death of Trayvon Martin provided Democrats with the crisis they needed to push for a ban on concealed carry permits, one of Obama’s judicial appointees was already laying the groundwork for such an endeavor.
 In response to a lawsuit filed by residents of Illinois —the only state that still refuses to pass some kind of concealed carry law for its residents— U.S. Judge Susan Myerscough ruled: “[Although the] plaintiffs argue that the Second Amendment protects a general right to carry guns that include a right to carry operable guns in public … [the] Supreme Court has not recognized a right to bear firearms outside the home.”

 Looks like Clinton, Obama, and Myerscough are all speaking from the same talking points.
 And while those talking points do include the admission that we have a right to keep a gun in our homes, they say nothing about a right to use those guns for defense of self, much less to bear those guns on our persons when we go out in public.

 In related news, a 50-year-old Florida man was pulled from his car by two youths over the weekend and beat senseless with a hammer.
 It is uncertain whether he will live or not.